-T4a: The tumor invades the skin, jawbone, ear canal, and/or facial nerve.
+T4a: The tumor has invaded the skin, jawbone, ear canal, and/or facial nerve.

-T4b: The tumor invades the skull base and/or the nearby bones and/or encases the arteries.
+T4b: The tumor has invaded the skull base and/or the nearby bones and/or encases the arteries.

-Node.
-The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system is for lymph nodes.
 Lymph nodes near the head and neck are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
 There are many nodes located in the head and neck area, and careful evaluation of lymph nodes is an important part of staging cancer of the major salivary glands.

 NX: Indicates the regional lymph nodes cannot be evaluated.